 A room inspired by music can be anything you want it to be!
 However, if you’re looking for inspiration, here are some style ideas to consider.

 Classic rock ‘n’ roll

 If you want to create a mood of wild celebration—dancing the night away at a concert—this might be your favorite.
-Custom neon signs, easily purchased on Etsy, are a signature touch for this style.
+Custom neon light and signs are a signature touch for this style.
 With dark, moody tones, along with touches of red, this room ignites passion.
 Furniture could include brown or black leather, dark-stained woods, and metals.
 Statement rugs can include bold prints, music symbols, and graphics with a rebellious flair.

 If you’re a free spirit, you might go for more of a boho theme.
 Set up a vinyl turntable in the corner atop a rattan table.
 Store your record collection in a separate cube-style shelf, filling several compartments, while decking out the other compartments with green plants.
 Scatter wicker baskets around the room to store plants, records, games and the like.
 Maybe you’ll even display a few macrame wall hangings.
 The idea is light, natural and airy with a nod to the 70s.
 Choose comfy, low furniture like exotic poufs and possibly a hanging swing.
 Toss in some throw pillows and blankets with lots of embellishments.
 Likewise, a bohemian or distressed rug is the cherry on top.

 Warm neutral leathers, long fringe, and alternative rock vibes infuse lots of personality into this room.
 Variety is the name of the game, and the color palette encompasses both dark and colorful hues.
 Exposed brick pairs well with funky rugs.
 Faux cowhides offer a Western vibe, as do Moroccan and Native American rugs.
 Tribal throw pillows with nature motifs invite a festive atmosphere.
 Add a disco ball, and you have just enough variation to dub this look as “eclectic” or “new age.”